 Chief Marketing Officer

 When you achieve the role of Chief Marketing Officer, you’ll likely have at least 20 years of experience in various areas of marketing, advertising, brand management, public relations, and more.
 CMOs oversee all marketing departments and activities, including developing, planning, and executing all marketing strategies and initiatives.
-Ultimately, this role is responsible for ensuring a return on investment (ROI) for the company’s marketing efforts.
+Ultimately, the CMO’s role is responsible for ensuring a return on investment (ROI) for the company’s marketing efforts.

 It’s important to note that full-time CMO for a single company isn’t your only option.
 Becoming a fractional CMO (fCMO) allows you to work across industries, support smaller businesses, and optimize your earning potential.
 Companies benefit from your dedicated attention and expertise, and you’ll have more control over your career.

 Credentials for Becoming a CMO

 Marketing specialists seeking to grow a career as a CMO invest a lot of time, energy, and educational credits into their ultimate goal.
-Companies hiring CMOs are looking for the perfect blend of education, certifications, practical experience, and soft skills that lend themselves to excellent leadership.
+Companies hiring CMOs are looking for the perfect blend of required education, certifications, practical experience, and soft skills that lend themselves to excellent leadership.

 Here’s a detailed list of things many employers look for in talented CMOs.